 5. Will your partner change?

-What’s the thing your partner does that you’ve always known but stayed quiet?
+What’s the thing your partner does that you’ve always known but stayed quiet about?

 Do they jump into every available bed?

-Or do they spend lots of money shopping without thinking?
+Or do they splurge on shopping without thinking?

 Do you think that will change after marriage?